Best Sustainable Companies to Own: 2022 Edition

 A company’s approach to sustainability demonstrates how it anticipates and addresses these long-term risks.
 Companies that mishandle ESG issues could incur significant economic costs that jeopardize their ability to earn long-term, sustainable profits.

-The risk rating from Sustainalytics, a Morningstar company that provides ESG research, ratings, and data, measures this with the Sustainalytics ESG Risk Rating.
-It considers two main factor—exposure, or a company’s vulnerability to ESG risk, and management, which describes actions taken by a company to manage a particular ESG issue—and blends them into a single score.
+Morningstar Sustainalytics measures this with the Sustainalytics ESG Risk Rating.
+It considers two main factors—exposure, or a company’s vulnerability to ESG risk, and management, which describes actions taken by a company to manage a particular ESG issue—and blends them into a single score.
 The lower the number, the lower the risk.

-In the table below, we refined our listing of the best companies to own in 2022 to highlight the ones with a Low or Negligible ESG Risk Rating Assessment, which is based on Sustainalytics' ESG Risk Ratings.
+In the table below, we refined our listing of the best companies to own in 2022 to highlight the ones with Morningstar ESG Risk Rating Assessments of Low or Negligible.
+This rating is based on the Sustainalytics ESG Risk Rating.

-We didn’t include valuations for these companies--rather, we focused on the criteria that set an individual company up for success in the long term.
-So while not all of these names can be considered a buy today, the series can serve as a great watchlist.
+We didn’t include valuations for these companies.
+Rather, we focused on the criteria that set an individual company up for success in the long term.
+So, while not all of these names can be considered a buy today, the list can serve as a great watchlist.